Mastercol01/Mass-m-on-a-table-with-friction-attached-to-a-hanging-mass-M-by-a-cord-through-a-hole-in-table/README.md

 ## Note:
 The simulation results tend to be more accurate the smaller the value of the dt is.
 However, proccessing time also tends to go up.
-A dt= 1 microsecond is recomended for a middel ground.
+A dt= 1 microsecond is recomended for a middle ground.

 ## Last update:
 12/01/2021